 No. 28, "Interim Financial Reporting," to require disclosure in the summary of significant accounting policies of the effects of an entity's accounting policy with respect to stock-based employee compensation on reported net earnings and earnings per share in annual and interim financial statements.
 The adoption of SFAS No. 148 disclosure requirements, effective March 2, 2003, did not have an effect on the Company's consolidated financial statements.
-At May 31, 2003, the Company has one stock-based compensation plan, which is described more fully in Note O. The Company accounts for this plan under the recognition and
+At May 31, 2003, the Company has one stock-based compensation plan, which is described more fully in Note O. The Company accounts for this plan under the recognition and measurement principles of APB Opinion No. 25, "Accounting for Stock Issued to Employees" and related interpretations.

 Accordingly, no compensation expense has been recognized under this plan concerning options granted to key employees and to members of the Board of Directors, as all such options granted had an exercise price equal to or greater than the market value of the underlying common stock on the date of grant.
-Compensation expense of \$5,000, \$5,000, \$5,000 in 2001, 2002 and 2003 and \$4,000 and \$4,000 for the thirty-nine weeks ended March 1, 2003 and February 28, 2004, respectively, was recognized under this plan for options granted to consultants.
+Compensation expense of \$5,000, \$5,000, \$5,000 in 2001, 2002 and 2003 and \$4,000 for the thirty-nine weeks ended March 1, 2003 and February 28, 2004, respectively, was recognized under this plan for options granted to consultants.